InfiniteVerma/gostrace/README.md

 # gostrace

 A process tracer CLI written in golang.
-The design is rather straightforward, we iteract with ptrace functions using C wrappers and on each sys call type, get read it's argument and convert it into human readable string.
+The design is rather straightforward.
+We get sys calls via ptrace functions using C wrappers and on each sys call type found, get it's arguments from memory and print it in human readable format.

 ## Setup